Honor Bound series: Cletus Marcus Howell, Esq.

 Owner and chairman of the board of Howell Petroleum, namesake to his grandson, and a key figure in Cletus Frade's life prior to his joining the Marine Corps and the OSS.
 A tall, thin, sharp-featured septuagenarian, he blames el Coronel Frade for the death of his daughter subsequent to Cletus's birth.
 The loss of his daughter leads him to pull legal and administrative strings to have Frade barred from entering the US to reclaim Cletus.
 His son James, and James' wife, Martha, then raise Cletus as their own alongside their two daughters.
 He is an acquaintance of Colonel Graham, and therefore becomes at least partially aware of Cletus's OSS operations from the beginning — in fact, Cletus and Pelosi's first covers in Argentina are as Howell Petroleum employees.
 Despite his deep distrust and outspoken hatred of "all things Argentine", as Cletus puts it, he begrudgingly changes course and accepts Dorotea into the family when Cletus informs him that he is to be a grandfather.
 He appears a product of a certain generation, with subtly racial overtones to his opinions (noticeable when he refers to Ettinger as "the Jew").

 Several times during the series, when Graham, Donovan, or other people are considering taking disciplinary action against Cletus, they are at least mindful of the fact that Mr. Howell is a very prominent businessman, with senators, newspaper owners, and other important people in his social circle, and probably would bring his considerable influence to bear in protecting Cletus.

 Milton Liebermann

 Ostensibly a legal attache to the U.S. Embassy in Buenos Aires, he is in fact the FBI Special Agent In Charge in Argentina.
 A middle-aged man who has the appearance of a banker or lawyer, Milton is in fact a highly skilled intelligence operative.
 Despite the turf war between the OSS and FBI in the Western Hemisphere, he and Cletus Frade often find themselves comparing notes and sharing information.
 He is referred to by Cletus Frade in OSS communications as "Hoover", after the FBI Director.

 Ambassador Manfred Alois Graf von Lutzenberger

 Senior diplomat in the German Embassy in Buenos Aires, and secretly a family friend and ally of the von Wachtsteins.
-His authority is a great help in deflecting some of the suspicion that falls on Peter von Wachstein, and he helps von Wachtstein smuggle and hide family money into Argentina.
+His authority is a help in deflecting some of the suspicion that falls on Peter von Wachstein, and he helps von Wachtstein smuggle and hide family money into Argentina.